MishC/HTML_CSS_JavaScript/README.md

 *Pokemon* - Pokemon API, just display information on selected pokemon written in the searchbar, showing image from Google Image, This needs to be finished + better design

 *Web_Img_Recognition* - FrontEnd + Backend Server+ Database Clarifai API.
 Based on Udemy Web Development Course.
-Deployed on heroku: https://smart-brain-yours.herokuapp.com/
+Deployed on heroku: https://smart-brain-yours.herokuapp.com/ > Heroku dissapointed a lot, no hosted to other platform yet